Virginia Tech shooting: University response

 The Hokies released 32 balloons before their 2007 football opener as part of a ceremony in the victims' memory.

+A candlelight vigil following the shooting on the Virginia Tech campus on April 17, 2007.

 Virginia Tech first informed students of the situation via e-mail at 9:26 a.m.
 This was about two hours after the first shooting, which was thought at the time to be isolated and domestic in nature.
 After the full extent of the shooting became evident, the university canceled classes for the rest of the week and held an assembly and candlelight vigil the following evening, on April 17.
 Norris Hall was closed for the remainder of the semester.
 The university offered counseling for students and faculty, and the American Red Cross dispatched several dozen crisis counselors to Blacksburg to help students.
 University officials also allowed students, if they chose, to abbreviate their semester coursework and still receive a grade.

 The day following the shooting, a memorial event was held at Cassell Coliseum.
 The event included a speech by then-President George W. Bush.
 The space reached capacity and overflow seating was accommodated at nearby Lane Stadium.

 Within a day after the shootings, Virginia Tech, whose supporters call themselves "Hokies" – a nickname coined in a school cheer dating to 1896 – formed the Hokie Spirit Memorial Fund (HSMF) to help remember and honor the victims.
 The fund was used to cover expenses including, but not limited to: assistance to victims and their families, grief counseling, memorials, communications expenses, and comfort expenses.
 Early in June 2007, the Virginia Tech Foundation announced that $3.2 million was moved from the HSMF into 32 separately-named endowment funds, each created in honor of a victim killed in the shooting.
 This transfer brought each fund to the level of full endowment, allowing them to operate in perpetuity.
 The naming and determination of how each fund would be directed was being developed with the victims' families.
 By early June 2007, donations to the HSMF had reached approximately $7 million.
 In July 2007, Kenneth R. Feinberg, who served as Special Master of the federal September 11th Victim Compensation Fund of 2001, was named to administer the fund's distributions.
 In October 2007, the families and surviving victims received payments from the fund ranging from $11,500 to $208,000.